 Determine if the water is 100% saturated with oxygen, and take a temperature reading.
 The temperature probe must be verified per FT 1400 before DO calibration.

-Use Table FT 1500-1 to determine the DO saturation value at the measured water temperature in calibrating the DO sensor or instrument.
-A stable and accurate temperature is required for a valid calibration.
+Use Table FT 1500-1 to determine the theoretical DO saturation value at the measured water temperature and atmospheric pressure used in calibrating the DO sensor or instrument.
+A stable and accurate temperature is required for valid calibration.
 The acceptance criterion for DO calibration verification is +/-0.3 mg DO/L at the observed temperature of the verification.

-Zero-DO Verification: The air calibration and the interfering effects of the sample can be further checked in the field by means of a “zero-DO standard” (see method 4500-O G).
+Zero-DO Verification: The air calibration and the interfering effects of the sample can be further checked in the field by means of a “zero-DO standard” (see method SM 4500-O G).

 Prepare this standard on-site or prior to site visit with an aliquot of site water (sample water), deionized or tap water by adding excess sodium sulfite and a trace of cobalt chloride to bring the DO to zero, or follow manufacturer’s instructions for solution preparation.
 Pre-formulated zero-DO solutions can also be used.
 Prepare this zero-DO standard in a beaker or a large-mouth sample container of appropriate size to insert the DO probe.